demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 +          |> AR.either onPublishTweetSuccess onPublishTweetFailure
 ```

-> For `NotifyTweetError`, we are just printing the error and assumes it as success for simplicity.
+> For `NotifyTweetError`, we are just printing the error and assumes it as fire and forget.

-The final piece passing the `publishTweet` dependency to the `handleNewTweet`
+The final piece is passing the `publishTweet` dependency to the `handleNewTweet`

 ```diff
 // FsTweet.Web/Wall.fs